aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-shapes/rotate-change-the-position-and-connect-sub-shapes/_index.md

 ### **Change Position Programming Sample**
 The code snippet below shows how to move the shape.
 The code retrieves a Visio page by name and shape by ID 16, and moves its position.

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-MoveVisioShape-MoveVisioShape.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Shapes-MoveVisioShape-MoveVisioShape.java" >}}
 ## **Connect Sub-shapes of the Groups**
 This topic elaborates how to connect two sub-shapes of two different group shapes in Microsoft Visio diagrams using Aspose.Diagram for Java.